matteolucchini1/BHJet/BHJet/README.md

 1) It is applicable across the entire black hole mass scale, from black hole X-ray binaries (both low and high mass) to active galactic nuclei of any class (from low-luminosity AGN to flat spectrum radio quasars),
 2) It is designed to be more comparable than other codes to GRMHD simulations and/or RMHD semi-analytical solutions.
 The model is fairly complex and fitting it to data is not always straightforward.
 As such, it is highly recommended to read this file carefully before running the code.
 It takes little time and will save you a lot of headaches later on.
-All the physics of the model, the assumptions going into it, as well as some applications, are discussed in depth in Lucchini et al. 2021, arxiv: WIP, DOI: WIP , and references therein.
+All the physics of the model, the assumptions going into it, as well as some applications, are discussed in depth in Lucchini et al. 2021, arxiv: WIP, DOI: WIP , and references therein

 ---------------------------------------------------------------------------------------------------------------------------------------

 As a quick reference guide, the free parameters of the model are:

+Updates: include more explanation on what most parameters do.
+Include mention of negative l_disk not including emission to the continuum (to include more complex disk models)

  - mbh         : mass of the black hole.
 Always frozen before the fit, bhjet should NOT be used to estimate BH masses from SED modelling.
  - Incl        : viewing angle of the jet.
 Sets Doppler factor for the various regions.
 Typically frozen before the fit.